jmasis/strategiclearning_and_lddm/readme.md

 ## Dependencies etc

-Behavioral data analysis code was written in python 2.7 with standard libraries.
+Behavioral data analysis code was written in Python 2.7 with standard libraries.
+PsyTrack was run in Python 3.8.

 Loading data files and figure filenames may require editing to avoid "no such directory" errors.